Under the Boardwalk (2023 film): Release

 Under the Boardwalk was released in select theaters on October 27, 2023, followed by a wide video-on-demand release on November 7.
 It was previously scheduled for release on July 22, 2022, but in January 2022, it was removed from the release schedule with Paws of Fury: The Legend of Hank taking the date.
 On July 26, 2023, it was announced that it would be released on Paramount+.
 In October 2023, it was given for a limited theatrical release on its current date under the Nickelodeon Movies imprint, followed by its video-on-demand release.

-It was released on DVD on December 19, 2023.
+On December 19, 2023, it was released by DVD by Paramount Home Entertainment.

 Reception

 Calum Baker of the Radio Times wrote, "There's nothing surprising about this bright, loud musical adventure, with its themes of social acceptance and being true to oneself.
 But the tunes aren't too bad, there are some fine gags and the animators have inventive fun with their crustacean designs".
 Common Sense Media's Sandie Angulo Chen gave it a score of three out of five.